Updated: Feb 22

 I first became familiar with #unschooling at the turn of the 21st century.

 On the other side, our #roadschool experience has looked extremely unconventional.
 Mainly, our time during this confounding year has been all about listening to our own internal rhythms, playing outside and continuing to make art and build Legos.
 We have spent a majority of our time camping in nature and riding our bicycles outdoors.
 (Which, in my personal opinion, has been one of the best, privileged ways for navigating this crazy year of Covid.)
-When my son demonstrated a high level of anxious attachment to me at the start of our #vanlife (which is natural), I contemplated enrolling him h in a local school in Marin County where one of my best friends teaches.
+When my son demonstrated a high level of anxious attachment to me at the start of our #vanlife (which is natural), I contemplated enrolling him in a local school in Marin County where one of my best friends teaches.
 (I even applied to work there.)
 Not too ironically, all California elementary schools went to online learning due to our global pandemic.
-Since I don't believe it is necessary to sit a child in front of a screen in order to do "kindergarten" and, gratefully, my child's nervous system settled into our newest lifestyle, we greatly enjoyed the past seven months of exploring the west coast up to the Pacific North West, across to Montana, and then into the south and northeast via the southwest.
+Since I don't believe it is necessary to sit a child in front of a screen in order to do "kindergarten" and, gratefully, my child's nervous system settled into our newest lifestyle, we greatly enjoyed seven months of exploring the west coast up to the Pacific North West, across to Montana, and then into the south and northeast via the southwest.
 Life experiences that, I believe, far surpass what enforced, inside learning that caters to a 'lowest common denominator' mentality can accomplish.
-Some further articles on the topic for your perusal can be found here: - "How do Unschoolers turn out?" via KQED and
+Some further articles on this topic for your perusal can be found here: - "How do Unschoolers turn out?" via KQED and

 About these photos: Upper: In May, my son and I stayed at the home of (yet another) best friend.
 At a ranch-style home situated in the rolling hills of north-east San Diego County, her three, young daughters were home full-time due to Covid.
 For three weeks, my son thrived as he baked in the kitchen with them, as well as played dress-up and frolicked in nature.
 He has spent a lot of time working on his drawing skills.
 He has a 3" thick book of drawings he made during the first 2.5 months of quarantine.
 Bottom: Right before Halloween 2019, our school in Ecuador enjoyed a family camping trip during which we got to know each other as a community as well as enjoyed the local nature found in our small, mountain town.
 On the far right, my son is pictured with two children from our international school in Ecuador.
 He is also pictured alone on a bridge, when a massive storm front moved over us, as we camped during Labor Day weekend 2020, twenty-miles outside of Missoula, Montana, USA.